Tom Wolfe: Writing Nonfiction 'Became A Great Game And A Great Experiment'

 His works included The Electric Kool-Aid Acid Test, The Right Stuff and The Bonfire of the Vanities.

 Wolfe spoke with Fresh Air's Terry Gross in 1987 and with Dave Davies in 2012.
-We remember Wolfe with excerpts from those two interviews.
+We remember Wolfe with excerpts from those two interviews below.
+The audio link above contains only experts from the 1987 interview.

 Interview Highlights